 By using the 12 step programme principles and applying them to their daily lives, CA members are able to help those that are still struggling with an addiction.
 In doing so, members of Cocaine Anonymous find a new purpose and meaning to life, one that replaces their previous desire for substances.

 Cocaine Anonymous is not a substitute for medical care or professional therapy.
 Their programme is designed to complement other traditional drug treatment methods.

-CA cannot help you with a medical detoxification if you have a drug dependence.
+CA cannot help you with medical detoxification if you have a drug dependence.
 This, you will need to address through the appropriate medical channels.
 They can however provide you with support and motivation whilst you try to quit substances.
-Something that can prove invaluable, especially for those undergoing a community based detox or reduction regime.
+Something that can prove invaluable, especially for those undergoing a community-based detox or reduction regime.

 If you need help with a drug detox then you should consult your GP or your local drug and alcohol services for treatment and support.
 You may also want to consider private drug rehab for rehabilitation and detoxification.